AdobeDocs/media-analytics.es-ES/help/sdk-implement/track-qos/track-qos-chromecast.md

    >[!TIP]
    >
-   >Tracking media player errors will not stop the media tracking session.
+   >El seguimiento de los errores del reproductor de medios no detendrá la sesión de seguimiento de medios.
 If the media player error prevents the playback from continuing, make sure that the media tracking session is closed by calling `trackSessionEnd()` after calling `trackError()`.